 Key Things to Consider Before Starting a Childcare Business

 Finally, it’s time to consider some of the more practical issues you’ll need to think about before staring your own childcare business and registering with Ofsted.
-As part of the process, you’ll need to pass an inspection, which will determine the suitability of your home, as well as yourself for the role of an Ofsted registered childminder.
+As part of the process, you’ll need to pass an inspection, which will determine the suitability of your home and yourself for the role of an Ofsted registered childminder.
 You can read their full publication, but let’s take a look at some of the key things requirements:

 Is your home as safe as possible?